gographics/imagick/README.windows.md

     fatal error: wand/MagickWand.h: No such file or directory
     ```

-    Please check the right binding version is really matched with your installed `ImageMagick` version.
+    Please check that you are using the correct binding version to match the installed `ImageMagick` version.

 5. install the package.